-Then one day something hits, and it hits hard, either they leave you for the first time or the 20th time, or you finally leave them for the last time, yet they still will not leave you alone, worse when you’re trying to get help for you and your children, they still come at you with their twisted games.
+Then one day something hits, and it hits hard, either they leave you for the first time or the 20th time, or you finally leave them for the last time, yet they still will not leave you alone, worse when you’re trying to get help for you and your children, they still come at you with their twisted games and smear campaigns.

 When you’re trying to reach out to others, you fear their reactions, trying to get help and you see the looks on their faces as they just don’t understand and you’re left with more self-doubt.